rabiasoomro12/rabiasoomro12/README.md

 </div>

+---

-🌷 woman in STEM
+## 🌷 woman in STEM

 Being a woman in engineering has become part of my story, but not the limit of it.

-I'm interested in building a career where technical depth, research, curiosity, and persistence matter.
+I'm interested in building a career where **technical depth, research, curiosity, and persistence** matter.

 And if something I build makes another girl think:

-"Wait... maybe I can do this too."
+> *"Wait... maybe I can do this too."*

 that's a pretty nice bonus. 💜

+---

-📫 let's connect
+## 📫 let's connect

 <div align="center">

-If you're working on something interesting in AI, research, computer vision, intelligent systems, or STEM, I'd love to hear about it.
+If you're working on something interesting in **AI, research, computer vision, intelligent systems, or STEM**, I'd love to hear about it.

 <br/>